 Raise your hand if someone came immediately to mind when you read that.
 Now take that hand and cover your face in shame if it was you.

-After that fiasco, I embraced minimalist packing, and happy to report that I have yet to be on vacation and wish I had brought more stuff.
+After that fiasco, it was time to embrace minimalist packing.
+And happy to report, I have yet to be on vacation and wish I had brought more stuff.